The global pandemic had a significant impact on how and what we

 A multi carrier strategy offers logistics providers better

 flexibility.
-This in turn enables a 3PL to reduce both risk and cost,
+This also enables a 3PL to reduce both risk and cost,

-meet the requirements of each customer and each shipment, and leverage
+plus meet the requirements of each customer and shipment.
+In addition,

-If you would like to subscribe to the QAD Precision Report, or would
+To subscribe to the QAD Precision Report, and receive notifications